sulfo/xml-sitemap-feed/readme.txt

 = Where can I customize the xml output? =

-You may edit the XML output in `xml-sitemap-feed/feed-sitemap.php` but be carefull not to break Sitemap protocol comliance.
+You may edit the XML output in `xml-sitemap-feed/feed-sitemap.php` but be careful not to break Sitemap protocol compliance.
 Read more on [Sitemaps XML format](http://www.sitemaps.org/protocol.php).

 The stylesheet (to make the sitemap human readable) can be edited in `xml-sitemap-feed/sitemap.xsl.php`.